-Now, it was time for action.
-Dr. Clary talked with her patient about what she saw – yellowish fluids and dots of blood showing up on her retinas.
-And, she told her what it could mean.
+Dr. Clary talked with her patient about what she saw and explained what it could mean.
 “I want you to have your blood sugar level checked right away by your family doctor,” she told her patient.
 “Tell the doctor you need to be evaluated for diabetes with a fasting blood sugar test, because your optometrist noticed some retinal bleeding.”

 Dr. Clary was right – a medical exam the next day did indeed show the patient had diabetes.
 What’s more, her blood sugar level was more than quadruple what's normal.
 Insulin therapy and a new approach to diet and exercise came next.

 Fast forward a few months, and you’d find a much happier Dr. Clary – and much healthier patient.
 “The retinal bleeding had stopped, and her eyesight had begun to improve,” says the Virginia doctor.
 “I think her vision has very likely been spared because she was able to catch her uncontrolled diabetes in the early stages, before major damage to her retina.”